jcarenza/allisoncarenza/src/posts/les-bourgeois-wine-and-small-town-rocheport.md

 ---
-title: 'Les Bourgeois Wine, and Small town Rocheport'
+title: "Les Bourgeois Wine, and Small town Rocheport"
-description: '<p>It started with a photo shoot or two.
-My awesome cooperating teacher from my student teaching days wanted me to [&hellip;]</p>
+description: "It started with a photo shoot or two.
+My awesome cooperating teacher from my student teaching days wanted me to "
-'
-publishDate: 'Aug 27, 2010'
+publishDate: "Aug 27, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/08/wag3.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/08/wag3.jpg"
-alt: 'Les Bourgeois Wine, and Small town Rocheport'
+alt: "Les Bourgeois Wine, and Small town Rocheport"
-slug: 'les-bourgeois-wine-and-small-town-rocheport'
+slug: "les-bourgeois-wine-and-small-town-rocheport"
-category: ['Artistic','Travel']
+category: ["Artistic", "Travel"]
-tags: ['Abigails restaurant','Children','Les Bourgeois Winery','Rocheport','Rocheport, MO','Schoolhouse Bed and Breakfast']
+tags: ["Abigails restaurant", "Children", "Les Bourgeois Winery", "Rocheport", "Rocheport, MO", "Schoolhouse Bed and Breakfast"]
 ---

 <p>It started with a photo shoot or two.
 My awesome cooperating teacher from my student teaching days wanted me to take pictures of her adorable 5 year old daughter Stella.
 I was all, absolutely, but they live in Fulton.
 2 hours away, in our old college town.
 But another client wanted to do pics in St. Louis as well, so I planned on stopping in Fulton taking pics and then driving to St. Louis  for another shoot.
 Then we would get to see Jon&apos;s fam.
 Perfect right?
 Not quite my St. Louis client had to reschedule due to unexpected business travel, so I was going to have to reschedule  Kara&apos;s shoot as well.
 I was disappointed with a capital D.  Whenever something disappointing or discouraging comes up I try to turn it into something even better.
 So I thought hmmm...and then it hit me, Jon and I hadn&apos;t celebrated our anniversary, in fact, we hadn&apos;t had alone time in FOREVER.
 We constantly joke about the date night that never seems to happen.
 So I decided to book a b and b in small town Rocheport and enjoy an afternoon sipping wine at the A frame at Les Bourgeois winery.
 The day was even more perfect than originally planned.
 I love when something expected turns into something wonderfully unexpected.
 Perfection with a capital P.</p>